Life imprisonment in Singapore: Arms Offences Act

 Under the Arms Offences Act, there were several offences that would warrant life imprisonment upon conviction, either as the mandatory sentence in some cases, or the minimum or maximum punishment for several others.
 These include trafficking of arms, and unlawful possessions of firearms upon arrest for any scheduled offence.

-One example of a person sentenced to life in prison under the Act was Muhammad Iskandar Sa'at, a 23-year-old Singaporean who was the culprit of the Khoo Teck Puat Hospital shooting incident, in which he snatched a revolver with attempt to cause hurt to Staff Sergeant Muhammad Sadli bin Razali while attempting to escape from the hospital, where he was receiving medical treatment shortly after his capture for theft.
+One example of a person sentenced to life in prison under the Act was Muhammad Iskandar Sa'at, a 23-year-old Singaporean who was the culprit of the Khoo Teck Puat Hospital shooting incident in 2015, in which he snatched a revolver with attempt to cause hurt to Staff Sergeant Muhammad Sadli bin Razali while attempting to escape from the hospital, where he was receiving medical treatment shortly after his capture for theft.
 Iskandar was sentenced to a mandatory term of life imprisonment and 18 strokes of the cane after pleading guilty to a reduced charge of unlawful possession of a firearm for causing hurt to a public servant.

 Another case was Nyu Kok Meng, a Malaysian who, together with serial killer Sek Kim Wah, robbed a businessman and his family while armed with a knife and a stolen military rifle.
-Although Nyu did not help Sek to murder three of the five hostages, he faced charges of using a firearm to commit armed robbery under the Arms Offences Act, and was sentenced to life imprisonment with six strokes of the cane on 9 July 1985.
+Although Nyu did not help Sek to murder three of the five hostages, he faced charges of using a firearm to commit armed robbery under the Arms Offences Act, and he was sentenced to life imprisonment with six strokes of the cane on 9 July 1985.

+Hijacking of Aircraft and Protection of Aircraft and International Airports Act

+Under Section 124 of the Hijacking of Aircraft and Protection of Aircraft and International Airports Act, an offender can be sentenced to life imprisonment as the mandatory punishment if they were found guilty under this Act for whichever offences related to: